 - The Japanese decision to rearm their aircraft with land attack weapons did not doom their ability to launch a counterattack against the Americans;

-- The Japanese naval air corp were not all wiped out at Midway.
+- The Japanese naval air corp were not wiped out at Midway.

 Another great book is Smith’s Midway: Dauntless Victory which focuses specifically on the Navy “Dauntless” dive bomber’s role in the battle.
-This is an in-depth and highly detailed study of the Battle of Midway that reviews previous accounts in relation to new documentation that has been recently released in an effort to separate myths from reality.
-This is a very well illustrated book with extensive footnotes on all the major individuals involved in the battle and detailed appendices on the ships, planes and men.
-The text discusses several new viewpoint that have previously been missing from history books:
+This is an in-depth and highly detailed study of the Battle of Midway that compares previous accounts to new information to separate myths from reality.
+This is a very well illustrated book with extensive footnotes on all the major individuals involved in the battle and detailed appendices on ships, planes and men.
+The text discusses several new viewpoints that have been missing from history books:

 - Fresh thinking on the part played by the US Navy Dauntless dive-bombers in the action;

 - A new perspective on the US Army Air Force’s role in the battle;